redhat-developer/odo/docs/website/docs/command-reference/add-binding.md

 ### Non-interactive mode
 In the non-interactive mode, you will have to specify the following required information through the command-line:
 * `--service` flag to specify the service you want to bind to,
+* `--service-namespace` flag to specify the namespace containing the service you want to bind to; the current namespace is used if this flag is not specified.
 * `--workload` flag to specify the workload resource, if a Devfile is not present in the directory,
 * `--name` flag to specify a name for the binding (see [Understanding Bind as Files](#understanding-bind-as-files) for more information on this)
 * `--bind-as-files` flag to specify if the service should be bound as a file; this flag is set to true by default.